Milk18/final_project/Readme/Jenkins.md

 Click on "Manage Jenkins" on the left side. \
 Click on the "Plugins" section. \
 Go to "Available plugins". \
-Search for: 'Blue Ocean', 'Docker plugin', 'Docker', 'Kubernetes plugin', 'Pipeline' \
+Search for: 'Blue Ocean', 'Docker plugin', 'Docker', 'Kubernetes plugin', 'Pipeline', 'Email plugin' \
 note that the multibranch workflow plugin is not supported anymore, and we now need to use the 'Multibranch Pipeline' job type.